harrisonlab/phytophthora_fragariae/README.md

 ```
 P.fragariae - A4
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+100
 The number of Augustus CRNs overlapping ORF CRNs:
-100
+105
 The number of CRNs unique to ORF models:
-7
+6
 The number of CRNs unique to Augustus models:
-2
+5
 The number of sequences extracted is
-109
+116
 P.fragariae - Bc1
 The number of ORF CRNs overlapping Augustus CRNs:
-101
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-102
+109
 The number of CRNs unique to ORF models:
-5
+7
 The number of CRNs unique to Augustus models:
-3
+4
 The number of sequences extracted is
-110
+120
 P.fragariae - Bc16
 The number of ORF CRNs overlapping Augustus CRNs:
 111